-PHYS 110: Elements of Physics
+PHYS110: Elements of Physics

 An introductory course in the physics of motion, heat, sound, electricity, magnetism, light, optics and the theory of the atom.
 Intended for non-science majors.
 A process oriented laboratory approach emphasizing exploration and problem solving.
+This course is intended for students who need only one semester of physics.
 Students with credit for high school physics should elect PHYS 121 or 131.
 Scientific calculator required.
 Class meets 5 hours per week for integrated lecture and laboratory.
 Prerequisite: MATH 101 or math placement test.
 [L,N] (Fa,Sp) 4 credits